syncfusion-content/xamarin-docs/Xamarin/DataGrid/Paging.md

 3. Deleting is not supported.
 You can code to delete row in application level.
 4. Only the navigated pages are exported when `OnDemandPaging’ is enabled, if the navigated page cache is cleared then the corresponding page will not be exported.

+N> You can refer to our [Xamarin DataGrid](https://www.syncfusion.com/xamarin-ui-controls/xamarin-datagrid) feature tour page for its groundbreaking feature representations.
+You can also explore our [Xamarin.Forms DataGrid example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/DataGrid) to knows various chart types and how to easily configured with built-in support for creating stunning visual effects.

 ## See also

 [How to have different page size in SfDataPager with SfDataGrid when the device is in horizontal and vertical orientation mode](https://www.syncfusion.com/kb/9299)